bencres/asset-browser/README.md

-# Asset Browser
+# Universal Asset Browser
-A tool to bring an artist's assets into any content creation application.
+A tool for digital creators to unify asset access and management across content creation applications.